shamil-k/shamil-k/README.md

 -  I have a years of experience as a Data Scientist and familiar with Advance Technology in deep learning.
 -  🔭 AOI in Natural Language Processing
 - 🌱 A Data Scientist with the ability of solving critical problems within time bound.
+- ""Intelligents can only make  Machine to Intelligence """